whimsial/liver-stator/README.md

 ### Step 5: process and visualize variable genes in a Seurat object

-Perform a series of operations on a Seurat object to identify and visualise highly variable genes.
-Normalise the data, identify variable features, map gene IDs to Ensembl, and plot these genes on mean expression vs variance plot.
+Perform a series of operations on a Seurat object to identify and visualize highly variable genes.
+Normalize the data, identify variable features, map gene IDs to Ensembl, and plot these genes on mean expression vs variance plot.

 In this step we also add and label core genes from GATE analysis and check if they appear as highly variable genes in single cell data.